-“Crimes And Glory” (2009) was published in Subterranean Online, and the text is freely available at the other end of my link.
-It starts as a police procedural on First Foot, in which a policewoman investigates a pair of murders, and it expands to a climax that marks an important transition-point in human access to the Elder Culture wormhole network, the opening of what’s called the New Frontier in the second novel.
+“Crimes And Glory” (2009) was published in Subterranean Online, a magazine published by Subterranean Press from 2005 to 2014.
+The story used to be freely available on-line, but at time of writing Subterranean seems to have taken down the magazine section of their website, so my link takes you to the Wayback Machine’s copy of the now-deleted page (which loads slowly, but does eventually appear).
+The story starts as a police procedural on First Foot, in which a policewoman investigates a pair of murders, and it expands to a climax that marks an important transition-point in human access to the Elder Culture wormhole network, the opening of what’s called the New Frontier in the second novel.
 In this story McAuley also introduces a couple of concepts that will be important in his later writing.
 By accessing Elder Culture computer code, humans have been able to get some ancient, derelict spacecraft working again; but they have also found that the code is able to infect the human nervous system, with potentially unpleasant results.
 As an introduction to the Jackaroo universe, you couldn’t do much better than reading “Crimes And Glory”, so it’s useful to find it freely available on-line.
 Human knowledge of the “abandoned spacecraft sargassos” and how to utilize them puts this story a little later than the early colonization phase, when humans were reliant on Jackaroo transport shuttles.

 “The Choice” (2011) is set on post-Spasm, early-colonization Earth.
 Elder Culture and alien technology is being used for environmental clean-up.
 Two teenage boys are accidentally exposed to a piece of this alien technology.
 Typically of McAuley, the story is as much about the family life of the two boys as it is about the science fiction element †.